marisalieb/ClothDesignUnrealPlugin/README.md

 - Select the skeletal mesh in the Cloth Object Picker on the 3D UI.
 - Assign a material and select a Simulation Preset.
 - The mesh is now ready to simulate using the grey "Simulate" button in the top bar.
-- The most reliable collisions can be achieved with UE native geometry (like cylinders and sphere).
-Add these at the menu next to the editor mode selection window.
+- The most reliable collisions can be achieved with UE native geometry (like cylinders and spheres).
+Add these from the Shapes menu on the right of the editor mode selection window.

 Note: The cloth and material pickers also work with externally imported meshes (e.g., Marvelous Designer), enabling fast setup for any cloth asset in UE (video [here](https://www.youtube.com/watch?v=RBReJKRiPME)).